Recon-Fuzz/recon-docs/src/tutorial/sample_project.md

 We now have a Foundry repro!
 Much easier to debug than using console.log from scraped logs

-# TODO 2nd Part

-If you enjoyed part 1, please lmk!

 ## Testing for Monotonicity

 The contract power is monotonically increasing since there's no way to withdraw